How to get on QVNA’s meeting schedule

 Please be prepared to explain why you think:

-- it that the community’s best interest to support your request for variance.
+- that it is in the community’s best interest to support your request for variance.

 Who should attend